Norman Brokenshire: Radio

 Brokenshire's broadcasting career began in 1924 at WJZ, where he immediately attracted attention.
 The New York Herald Tribune asked, "Who is this new AON?
 He speaks with perfect enunciation and exceptional modulation."
 That same year, he became the first announcer to cover a political convention when he worked the Democrats' meeting in New York.

 In the summer of 1927, Brokenshire had his own program, A Half Hour with Norman Brokenshire on WPG.
 By 1929, he was an announcer for CBS.

 Brokenshire was known for his folksy greeting, "How do you do, ladies and gentlemen, how do you do."

 By 1947, he was earning $50,000 annually.

+He had the Norman Brokenshire Show on ABC radio in the summer of 1950.

 Old-time radio programs for which Brokenshire was the announcer included The Chesterfield Hour, Chesterfield Cigarettes Presents "Music That Satisfies" (also known as Chesterfield Time), Eddie Cantor's Follies, Inner Sanctum Mystery, and Major Bowes Amateur Hour.

 In 1961, Brokenshire returned to radio "after an absence of some years, ... doing commercials on radio station WMMM in Westport, Connecticut".